Broke-iOS-Developers/Unplanned/README.md

 * Detail
    * Users can view the details of the selection like restaurant hours, rating, prices, etc..
    * ...
-* Profile
-   * Users can view their liked POIs in their profile page.
 * Settings
    * Lets users change language, and app notification settings.